mdrmike/sato2sailing/about.md

 ## How to Join Sato Sailing Club

+_Please note, this information was based for 2018-19 school year.
+Prices for 2019-20 may differ.
+Reach out to us on [Sato Sailing Instagram](https://www.instagram.com/satosailing/) to learn more.
+[ABYC](https://www.abyc.org/high-school-sailing/high-school)._

 **Tuition is $700 per semester** (Fall & Spring), and is the single biggest expense.
 New for spring 2019, there is an option for single day  practice (Friday's only) for only $400.
 The fee covers the cost and maintenance of boats, sails, and towing trailers for away regattas.
 It also covers the cost for a professional coach for practices, and regattas, plus use of ABYC facilities to review video and have strategy "chalk talks."

 #### Steps to Join